dhmcgrathnl/uahackathon/java.md

 ## Running Your Code

-* Export as a runnable JAR file with the libraries packed in.
+* Export the Java program as a runnable JAR file with the libraries bundled in.
-* Move your Java JAR file over to the Raspberry Pi using:
+* Move the JAR file over to the Raspberry Pi using SCP:

 `scp ParkingSensor.jar pi@raspberrypi.local:ParkingSensor.jar`

-* Run the program with:
+* Run the program:

 `sudo java -jar ParkingSensor.jar`